The History of the Borgel WatchCopyright © Notice

-The Borgel screw case itself
+The Borgel one piece screw case itself

 To assemble the watch from this condition, the movement drops into the threaded carrier ring and is held in place by the case screws.
 The bezel is then pressed into place on the end of the threaded carrier ring.
 The bezel is a friction fit on the end of the threaded carrier ring, which has a key that engages in a slot in the bezel to prevent it rotating.

 The whole "movement assembly" of carrier ring with movement and bezel is then screwed into the case.
 To do this, the crown, which is spring loaded into the position shown, is pulled away from the case.
 This withdraws the portion of the stem which is just visible in the picture, clearing the way for the movement assembly to be screwed in.
 The movement assembly is offered up to the front case opening and gently rotated until the threads on the carrier ring and in the front opening of the case engage, and then the movement assembly can be screwed fully into the case, gripping the milled edge of the carrier ring.